-- 13. Completion of all study plan courses within five years or seven years with approved extension.
-The time limit starts with the earliest course on the study plan. - 14.
-All courses taken after the baccalaureate (or postbaccalaureate credit granted). - 15.
+- 11. Each course on the Study Plan must be completed with a grade of "C" (2.0) or better. - 12.
+A minimum grade-point average of 3.0 ("B") in all courses attempted to satisfy requirements for the degree. - 13.
+Completion of all Study Plan courses within five years or seven years with approved extension.
+The time limit starts with the earliest course on the Study Plan. - 14.
+All courses must be taken after completion of the baccalaureate (or postbaccalaureate credit granted). - 15.
 No courses credited toward another degree. - 16.
 A final evaluation, which may be a thesis, a project, a comprehensive examination, or any combination of these.

-The approved study plan is valid as long as the student maintains continuous enrollment in regular semesters at the university; otherwise it is necessary to reapply and meet any changed or additional requirements approved in the interim.
+The approved Study Plan is valid as long as the student maintains continuous enrollment in regular semesters at the university; otherwise it is necessary to reapply and meet any changed or additional requirements approved in the interim.